Joint extremes of inversions and descents of random permutations: The bivariate Extreme Value Limit Theorem

-In this section, we establish the joint normality of $(X_\inv, X_\des)^{\top}$ by using the $1$-dependent decomposition of $(\hat{X}_\inv, X_\des)^{\top}$ and applying a recent (and quite optimized) CLT for $m$-dependent triangular arrays from Chang \textit{et al.} \cite{chang2021central}.
+In this section, we establish the extreme value limit behavior of $(X_\inv, X_\des)^{\top}$ by using the $1$-dependent decomposition of $(\hat{X}_\inv, X_\des)^{\top}$ and applying a recent (and quite optimized) CLT for $m$-dependent triangular arrays from Chang \textit{et al.} \cite{chang2021central}.
 Their work provides Gaussian approximations for high-dimensional data under various dependency frameworks, including $m$-dependence.
 It gives error rates over the system of all hyperrectangles, including the Kolmogorov distance as a special case.
 Moreover, the high-dimensional framework implicitly covers the finite-dimensional one by repeating the components of a vector.

 Refining the notation of \cite{chang2021central}, we consider triangular arrays $(X_t^{(n)})_{t=1, \ldots, n}$ whose entries $X_1^{(n)}, \ldots, X_n^{(n)}$ are mean zero random vectors in $\R^\mathfrak{p}$, where $\mathfrak{p} = \mathfrak{p}(n)$ can grow with respect to $n$.
 For the sum